How to Use a Tube Tester… and Tube Issues (in General)

 “What usually happens is that the novice technician becomes acquainted with a tube tester and learns how to manipulate the knobs.
 He puts the tube tester on a pedestal as a tin god or supreme judge of all tubes.
 His tube worries are over!
 All goes well for a while, and the novice is a rabid tester of tubes.
 His faith is implicit.
 He supports the tester ardently in discussions with more experienced technicians.
 The, one fatal day, the tube tester misses a bad tube.
 The bad tube is reinserted in the set and troubleshooting begins.
 All bad parts are replaced; everything is tested.
 The stubborn symptoms refuse to disappear.
 The technician becomes a nervous wreck.
 Finally, the help of a more experienced friend is sought.
 The friend swaps tubes and presto, the trouble is cleared.
 “But I checked that tube…,” howls the novice.
 His friend just laughs with that horrible, superior air.
 The novice’s faith in testers is completely shattered.”

 Bulls-eye.
 Swontek could hardly have known how prescient his words would be.
-Everyday on chat forums, you find fanboys of this-or-that-model tube tester, discussing their tin god as the arbiter of tube testing excellence, but without themselves having any understanding of the technicalities of the test circuit, the strengths or weaknesses of their model (and the weaknesses are many…), nor any real knowledge of how tubes work.
+Everyday on chat forums, you find fanboys of this-or-that-model tube tester, discussing their tin god as the arbiter of tube testing excellence, but without themselves having any real expertise regarding the technicalities of its test circuit, the strengths or weaknesses of their model (and the weaknesses are many…), nor any real knowledge of how tubes work.
 It is rare indeed for one to say, simply and concisely, that their tester does a good job at FINDING BAD TUBES.

 Word up, folks — a tube tester is a diagnostic tool designed to FIND BAD TUBES — not “rate” good tubes.

 Finally, Swontek also agrees that the Shorts test is of far more value than the emission or transconductance test.